 Browser extensions are basically bundled versions of our webclient which extend the functionality with useful features, like password capture, form fill, quick search and so on.

 Different caches are supported, e.g. Redis, memcache, local memory More information can be found here: https://docs.djangoproject.com/en/2.2/topics/cache/

 Psono admin Webclient (optional)

 Similar to the normal webclient a pure html / js client, that runs in your browser without backend logic.
-This client accesses a different set of APIs that are part of the Psono Server and allow "promoted users" (e.g. your admins) to fulfil some tasks (e.g. reset a second factors of other users)
+This client accesses a different set of APIs that are part of the Psono Server and allow "promoted users" (e.g. your admins) to fulfill some tasks (e.g. reset second factors of other users)

 Psono Fileserver (optional)

 An "on-premise" fileserver in your network, that can be added to your installation as a storage provider for encrypted files.